rchicoria/dragonboat-backend-challenge/README.md

 The main purpose of this challenge is to evaluate the ability to add functionality to an existing codebase following the pre-existent stack and design patterns.

 On the backend you will find a node.js 3-layer architecture (you may want to read more about it at https://dev.to/santypk4/bulletproof-node-js-project-architecture-4epf - read 3 layer architecture section and ignore the rest).
-The database layer was mocked with a model that reads and writes from/to a local object as it is not the main purpose of this challenge (you are free to replace by a Sequelize, Mongoose or any other tool).
+The database layer was mocked with a model that reads and writes from/to a local object (you are free to replace by a Sequelize, Mongoose or any other tool).
 You can extend the existing API as you need in order to fit your needs.

 On the frontend you will find a React/Redux project using: